mrjohannchang/hgrep/README.md

 # hgrep

-The default outputs of grep isn't good enough for human. hgrep prints more friendly results.
+The default outputs of grep isn't good enough for human reading. hgrep prints more friendly results.
-The goal of hgrep is similar to [ack](http://beyondgrep.com/) but hgrep is much more compact and easier to extend.
+The goal of hgrep is similar to [ack](http://beyondgrep.com/) but with much more compact source.

-hgrep accepts the same arguments with traditional grep.
+hgrep accepts the same arguments and regex expression with traditional grep.

 ## Usage